10 Endangered species of Primate in Vietnam

 Their feeding activities occur in the morning and afternoon, with a break during midday.
 The peak feeding intensity of white-cheeked black langurs is observed in two periods: early morning until around 10 am and from 2 pm to 4:30 pm.
 The activity patterns vary throughout the day.
 During the hot season, langurs leave their sleeping places early, return to their caves late, and have a long midday rest.
 In the cold season, they start foraging later and return to their caves earlier.
 Francois’s Langur primarily feed on young leaves and forest fruits, and they do not consume animals.

-Frame post bài 13 2 WANEE asia
+Frame post bài 13 2 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 70